deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 “...Well?
 Show me!”

 Liree yelped and leapt to obey, and…well, one life ended and another began.
+As promised the Great Father was waiting for him, out in the country in his getaway cottage.
+There, through long, endless agony of many kinds, over many days, the Great Father made him his, forever.

-The Great Father had tended to his training *personally* for a few weeks, and once the abject fear of the situation wore off…Daar had become like a friend and mentor to Liree that he’d never had in his life.
-They’d even shared a nestbed once, at his farm!
+Recovery took weeks, even with modern medicine.
+He had barely survived the ordeal.
+But after that?
+It wasn't so bad, really.
+Daar had tended to his training *personally* for a few weeks, and once the abject fear of the situation wore off…Daar had become like a friend and mentor to Liree that he’d never had in his life.
+They even shared a nestbed at his farm!
 In the end, he came to view it all as a good thing.
-Admittedly, the physical training was…pain…but the rest of it?
+Admittedly, the physical training was…pain…and there was some sense of loss...but he didn't regret it.

+Couldn't regret it.
+Even if he wanted to.

+As for the rest of it?
 It certainly got him into the company of some interesting people…

 ___